jnterry/treeploy/README.md

 # Operation

-The basic operation of `treeploy` is to take some input directory tree and copy all files within it to some output directory tree.
+The basic operation of `treeploy` is to take some source directory tree and copy all files within it to some target directory tree.

 However there is special handling of some files in the input tree: